 I have been working in the corporate and technology profession with a large global company for over 25 years.
-I began with the fast-paced success and glamour of the 1980’s, survived the lackluster wanderings of the 1990’s, raised a son in the 2000’s, and I’m now enjoying a more reflective time in the 2010’s.
+I began with the fast-paced success and glamour of the 1980’s, survived the lackluster wanderings of the 1990’s, raised a son in the 2000’s, enjoyed a more reflective time in the 2010’s, and now ready for new and exciting adventures in the next decade.
 With the exception of my occasionally misguided and inexperienced youth, I have lived most of my life with one overall, navigating truth – What will truly matter in the end?
 The accomplishments of my work will long be forgotten along with those bygone fears that never came about.
 What will I have wished more of, less of?

 I’ve had the chance to travel as a professional speaker for a time, speaking on technology and my work.
 It turned out to be an enjoyable adventure, something I would have once responded with a distinct “Never in a million years!”
 I’m like a kid who would rather dig a hole to China than face a crowd.
 Which brings me to my third truth – We don’t always know what we are truly capable of accomplishing or what may someday come our way.
 A million years does not seem that long anymore.

 God said, “Call to Me and I will tell you great and mighty things.”
 (Jeremiah 33:3)